-additive manufacturing, productivity, part quality, mechanical performance, material properties, warpage, internal stress, production, polymers, metals, ceramics, composites, feedstock, biocompatibility, life cycle costs, sustainability, resource efficiency, energy efficiency, recycling, modelling, simulation, digital twin.
+additive manufacturing, productivity, production, part quality, mechanical performance, material properties, warpage, internal stress, biodegradability, polymers, metals, ceramics, composites, multi-materials, lightweight structures, feedstock, lifetime, sustainability, resource efficiency, energy efficiency, recycling, modelling, simulation, digital twin.

 Annex 2: Technology Readiness Level

 All proposals should clearly state and motivate at what level on the Technology Readiness Level (TRL) scale the project is situated at the beginning and after the project is finished.
 In order to increase the potential for new business opportunities and commercial exploitation of the results: